xrcyz/Knowledge-Base/README.md

 > The purpose of embedding and unembedding is to convert between tokens to and from the internal state.

+> The meat of the transformer is the N_LAYERS “residual blocks,” which happen one after another in between the embedding and the unembedding.
+Each block consists of an attention layer, followed by an MLP layer.

+> Transformers use “multi-headed” attention; each attention layer consists of a number of different attention heads operating a smaller subspace of size D_HEAD.
+Each head is made up of four different (linear) functions [Q,K,V,O].
+Attention is the only operation that mixes information between token positions.

 **What is an attention mechanism in machine learning?**